fatiherikli/klassify/README.md

     2019 The MIT License (MIT) Copyright (c)  Fatih Erikli 2020 The MIT License (MIT) Copyright (c)  Fatih Erikli 2021 CC0 1.0 Universal     Copyright (c)  Fatih Erikli

+### To-do

+   - Will add a classification backend system as the following
+       - Keep the current one as the Bayesian one
+       - Add another backend for Support Vector Machines